Biography for Kenneth D. Brock

 - Veterans awareness programs for Managers

 - Veterans Leadership pathways Program

 Kenneth believes that as veterans we have different needs and expectations than non-veteran Internal Revenue Service employees.
 Veterans obtained valuable leadership skills that are transferable to IRS leadership roles immediately upon onboarding.
 The above programs can help veterans transition into those roles and immediately have a positive impact on the culture of the Internal Revenue Service.
 The programs would be designed to increase the exposure of interested veterans and provide them with the right positions for them.
 As National Vice President, Kenneth will work with the National President and local Chapter presidents to increase membership and develop programs based on National and local needs.

 To be filled by the National Board of Governance.

 Area-Wide Shared Services, Travel Specialist, Ogden, UT

 Marie started her IRS career in Receipt and Control Remittance and Perfection.
-She has worked in Collection Operations and is currently on detail as a financial management analyst for AWSS where she is a travel specialist.
+She has worked in Entity, Exam, AWSS Travel Services and currently Collection Operations Management Assistant.

 Marie has worked with IRS Ogden Campus groups and employees to hold care package drives twice a year for American servicemen and women deployed abroad; coordinated the MOS annual local and national Christmas card contest for Mail for Heroes; distributed water and cookies to the participants of the Veterans Parade in Ogden; and collected and distributed donations and cards to residents at the George E. Wahlen Ogden Veterans Home.